 After more than thirteen years in various positions, including VP Science and Innovation at Naturex, Dr. Bily is Director of Integrated Solutions at Givaudan with research and development roles in the field of botanical specialty ingredients, including the development and implementation of sustainable practices and green technologies.

-Director of Social Impact and Advocacy, MegaFood, USA
+Director of Social Impact, Advocacy and Government Relations, MegaFood, USA

 Bethany Davis is the Director of Social Impact and Advocacy for MegaFood.
 She is the President for the Coalition for Supplement Sustainability, a group of supplement and ingredient companies that united to support a non-GMO and sustainable supply chain.
 In addition to her service on the Board of Trustees for the American Botanical Council, she is also a member of the American Herbal Products Association Board of Trustees.
 Bethany is deeply engaged with agricultural issues including Regenerative agricultural practices, Sustainability and Transparency as they relate to the supplement industry.
 She holds a Masters of Science in Regulatory Affairs and Health Policy from Massachusetts College of Pharmacy in Boston, MA and is a certified coach with the Conscious Leadership Group.

 Executive Director, Canadian Herb, Specialty Agriculture and Natural Health Product Coalition, Canada

 Connie Kehler is the executive director for both Herb, Spice and Specialty Agriculture and the Canadian Herb, Specialty Agriculture and Natural Health Product Coalition.
 She is a current and founding Director of the Natural Health Product Research Society, as well as the Canadian Agriculture Human Resources Council.